-Medical equipment asset management and first-rate medical equipment enhance the quality of healthcare provided to patients.
+Medical equipment tracking software and first-rate medical equipment enhance the quality of healthcare provided to patients.
 Benefits include faster diagnosis, less invasive surgical procedures, and reduced hospital stays.
 A clinical engineering department’s role in any medical setting is to ensure that all clinical/medical equipment is maintained, tested, and in a reliable working condition at all times.

 This maintenance extends from electric power points to which the equipment is plugged in, through to the machinery and levels of consumable parts such as batteries and single-use attachments.
 And a lot of medical equipment is portable, presenting a never-ending headache for engineering if medical equipment is not tracked accurately throughout the facility.